exxmen/sharepointdirect/README.md

 ### All methods writes the result to the console or a textfile or to a csv file.

+### Please note that column IDs should be provided instead of column names.

 * **GetNumberOfItems** - Gets the number of items in the provided list.
 Writes the result to **_C:\Apps\GetNumberOfItems.txt_**
 * **GetItemId** - Gets the ID of the item by title.
 Writes the result to **_C:\Apps\GetItemId.txt_**
 * **AddItem** - adds an item to the list Writes the result to **_C:\Apps\AddItem.txt_**